LEEClab/small_mammal_dispersal_model/landscapes/README.md

 # Landscapes

-This repository contains all the simulated landscape files used on this model.
+This folder contains all the simulated landscape files used on this model.
+These landscapes are composed of four elements: habitat patches (> 5 hectares), small patches used as stepping stones (< 5 hectares), scattered trees used as stepping stones (< 20m2 - 2 cells), and a matrix composed of pasture.
+Besides the maps with the landscape elements, we also use maps of distance from these landscape elements and the identification of each lansdcape element.
+The maps are described below.

-- These landscapes are composed of four elements: habitat patches (> 5 hectares), small patches used as stepping stones (< 5 hectares), scattered trees used as stepping stones (< 20m2 - 2 cells), and pasture.
+-  Layer files with the landscape elements.
 We generated four different landscape scenarios, as follows:
     - Only habitat patches - Exported_ascii_MS_HABMAT_PATCHES_ONLY
     - Habitat patches and Stepping stones - Exported_ascii_MS_HABMAT_NO_TREES
     - Habitat patches and Scattered trees - Exported_ascii_MS_HABMAT_NO_SS
-    - Habitat patches, Stepping Stones, and Scattered trees - Exported_ascii_MS_HABMAT_ALL_TREES_2P_SS_5HA_PATCH
+    - Habitat patches, Stepping stones, and Scattered trees - Exported_ascii_MS_HABMAT_ALL_TREES_2P_SS_5HA_PATCH
-- Layer files with the distance of each point of the matrix to the near landscape elements (habitat patches, small patches and scattered trees)
+- Layer files with the distance of each pixel of the matrix to the nearest landscape element (habitat patches, small patches and scattered trees):
     - Distance from Habitat patches - Exported_ascii_MS_HABMAT_PATCHES_ONLY_DIST
     - Distance from Stepping stones - Exported_ascii_MS_HABMAT_SS_5HA_DIST
     - Distance from Scattered trees - Exported_ascii_MS_HABMAT_2PIX_TREES_DIST
-- Layer files of identification (ID) of all landscape elements (habitat patches, small patches and scattered trees)
+- Layer files of identification (ID) of all landscape elements (habitat patches, small patches and scattered trees):
     - ID of Habitat patches - Exported_ascii_MS_HABMAT_PATCHES_ONLY_PID
     - ID of Stepping stones - Exported_ascii_MS_HABMAT_SS_5HA_PID
     - ID of Scattered trees - Exported_ascii_MS_HABMAT_2PIX_TREES_PID